dylan-lang/opendylan/documentation/website/source/articles/macro-system/hygiene.rst

 For example, given the macro in `Definition 2`_, one might expect the macro call in `Call 2`_ would print "Hello" twice, but the code does not compile.
-Because every macro expansion is implicitly surrounded by begin…end as described in :doc:`background-overview`, the example expands into `Expansion 2`_.
+Because every macro expansion is implicitly surrounded by begin...end as described in :doc:`background-overview`, the example expands into `Expansion 2`_.
 After the macro call, `foo` is no longer in scope.